 It is performed on a preacher curl bench, which provides support and allows you to hold dumbbells with a neutral grip.
 This helps isolate the biceps and forearm muscles.

-The preacher curl bench provides stability, allowing you to solely focus on the targeted muscles without worrying about swinging or using momentum.
+The preacher curl bench is stable, so you can focus on the targeted muscles without worrying about swinging or using momentum.
+It is my favorite way of doing a hammer curl.

 - Grab a dumbbell in each hand with a neutral grip.